juanmaguitar/html-reload-project/README.md

 ## Installation

+To use this tool you need to have installed (globally) in your machine [Node](https://nodejs.org/en/), [NPM](https://www.npmjs.com/) (included in the node installation) and [grunt](http://gruntjs.com/getting-started)

-To start working w/ it you first have to do
+To start working w/ this project you first have to do

     npm install